johnmcfarlane/papers/c++/error-handling.md

 A safety-critical system *with* backup/redundancy will also prefer Trap Enforcement Strategy because knowingly allowing the program to continue in an incorrect state is an unacceptable risk.
-A life-support system or the autopilot in an autonomous vehicle provide good examples.
+Examples include life-support systems and autonomous vehicle controllers.

 #### Safety-Critical System Without Redundancy